marufrahmangit/marufrahmangit.github.io/projects/soc-level1-alert-reporting.md

 Escalate to L2 Analyst and set the status to In Progress for further analysis.
 <img width="823" height="570" alt="image" src="https://github.com/user-attachments/assets/f98e16e6-af3d-47b5-b6d5-e4244e5e6ba7" />

-##  Investigate a second new alert
+##  Investigation and escalation of a new alert in queue
 <img width="1812" height="682" alt="image" src="https://github.com/user-attachments/assets/fd20e2c5-2d55-4383-b31e-7a2dfac23451" />
+**Severity**: High
+**Detection Time**: March 27, 2025 at 19:56 (UTC)
+**Status**: In Progress
+**Verdict**: True Positive

-**Report:** Multiple domain discovery commands (e.g., whoami, net group, nltest) were executed on DMZ-MSEXCHANGE-2013 under the SYSTEM account.
+**Report**: Multiple domain discovery commands (e.g., whoami, net group, nltest) were executed on DMZ-MSEXCHANGE-2013 under the SYSTEM account.
 These commands were run via cmd.exe, which was spawned by a suspicious binary (revshell.exe) located in the public user directory.
 The parent process of the reverse shell was w3wp.exe (IIS), indicating likely initial access via a web server vulnerability.
 This behavior is consistent with post-exploitation activity, not legitimate administrative use, and strongly suggests the host has been compromised.
 Immediate containment and forensic analysis are recommended.